w3f-grants-archive/payment-processor/README.md

 ## Demo flow

-Initial demo documentation is located at [merchant application](./interface/README.md).
-You can follow it to fully test the setup.
-Note that, sometimes websocket connection with frontend is lost, so you might need to refresh the page.

-Demo for the second milestone is located at [here](./DEMO.md).
-This is more comprehensive and shows the full cycle of the ISO-8583 messages.
+Main demo walkthrough is located [here](./DEMO.md).
+It contains comprehensive information about the demo flow, interactions between the components and the user facing side of the infrastracture.
+It also provides step by step guide on how to test main features of the milestone.

 ## Notes